connor-lab/vapor/README.md

 DESCRIPTION

 VAPOR is a tool for classification of Influenza samples from raw short read sequence data for downstream bioinformatics analysis.
-VAPOR is provided with a large set of reference fastas (> 20,000) for a given segment, a set of reads, and attempts to retrieve one that is closest to the sample strain.
+VAPOR is provided with a fasta file of full-length sequences (> 20,000) for a given segment, a set of reads, and attempts to retrieve a reference that is closest to the sample strain.

+REQUIREMENTS

+Python 3.x
+NumPy >= 1.51.x

 INSTALLATION